DndrGunnr/ECN_AUVE_labs_1_2/lab2/README.md

 - openstreetmap

-## Grading Criteria
-This lab is designed to bridge the gap between theoretical knowledge and practical application, preparing you for advanced studies or careers in autonomous vehicle technology.
-Your lab submission will be graded based on the following criteria:
-- Completion of the code and fulfillment of the specified tasks.
-- Correct implementation of heuristic functions and obstacle avoidance logic.
-- Successful testing of the code on the scenario.
-- Code readability, comments, and documentation in the report.
-- Adherence to good programming practices.

 ## Deadline
-The deadline for this lab submission is the *4th of December (11:59 pm)* on Hippocampus website Upload the following completed files:
+The deadline for this lab submission is the *TBD* on Hippocampus website Upload the following completed files:

 - lab2.ipynb